Kiiena/EveSptfy/README.md

 ![Banner](Images/banner.png?)

-# The original EeveeSpotify repository was disabled due to a [DMCA takedown](https://github.com/github/dmca/blob/master/2025/08/2025-08-14-spotify.md).
-This repository will not contain the IPA packages, as they are most likely the reason for the takedown.

 # EeveeSpotify

 This tweak makes Spotify think you have a Premium subscription, granting free listening, just like Spotilife, and provides some additional features like custom lyrics.